-- Different learning materials or specialist equipment. - Some group or individual support, which may involve small groups of children being withdrawn to work with the SENDCo, class teacher, TA or outside agency. - 1:1 interventions with the Emotional Learning Support Assistant (ELSA).
+- Different learning materials or specialist equipment. - Adaptations to how the teaching is delivered - Some group or individual support, which may involve small groups of children being withdrawn to work with the SENDCo, class teacher, TA or outside agency. - 1:1 interventions with the class teacher, teaching assistant or Emotional Learning Support Assistant (ELSA).

 After initial discussions with the SENDCo, the child's class teacher will be responsible for working with the child on a daily basis and ensuring delivery of any individualised programme in the classroom.
 Parents or carers will continue to be consulted and kept informed of the action taken to help their child, and of the outcome of any action.
-Parents or carers will be invited to meet with the class teacher and SENDCo during the academic year and they can have dual parents' evening reports by the classroom teacher and SENDCo if deemed necessary, to discuss Pupil Plans.
+Parents or carers will be invited to meet with the class teacher and SENDCo during the academic year and they can have dual parents' evening reports by the classroom teacher and SENDCo if deemed necessary, to discuss Individual Pupil Plans.